 For STEM students visiting the U.S. Space & Rocket Center, the experiences are more than just real world – they’re out of this world.
-Permanent and visiting exhibitions keep the center constantly changing and thrilling for all ages.
-Whether you’re visiting with students who already have a keen interest in the STEM fields or hoping to stimulate curiosity among students, the center is the perfect place to bring the sciences life.
+Permanent and traveling exhibitions keep the Center constantly changing and thrilling for all ages.
+Whether you’re visiting with students who already have a keen interest in the STEM fields or you’re hoping to stimulate curiosity among students, the U.S. Space & Rocket Center is the perfect place to bring science to life.
 Nothing compares to the thrills of a simulator or the awe of seeing an actual rocket up close.
 It’s sure to provide memories for years to come – memories that may even shape the careers of scientists-to-be.

 Field trips and camps bring STEM to life

-The best way for students to experience the U.S. Space & Rocket Center is by choosing from one of the many group opportunities that are available.
+The best way for students to experience the U.S. Space & Rocket Center is by choosing from one of the many group opportunities available.
 The ever-popular Ultimate Field Trip offers a full day of interactive simulators and exhibits and a hands-on STEM curriculum-based science lab.
-Take advantage of the exhibitions within the center and experience the thrills of the museum simulators – the perfect combination of fun and entertainment.
-Students also have access to the “Science on Orbit” exhibit, which shows how astronauts are living and working aboard the International Space Station, the International Space Station Permanent Exhibit and an IMAX® or National Geographic Theater movie and live space presentation.
-The Ultimate Field Trip is complete with a Hands-on STEM Lab with an instructor who is ready to help students experience a school day unlike any other.
+Take advantage of the exhibitions within the Center and experience the thrills of the museum simulators – the perfect combination of fun and entertainment.
+Students also have access to the “ISS: Science on Orbit” exhibit, which shows how astronauts are living and working aboard the International Space Station.
+Also enjoy an IMAX® or National Geographic Theater movie and live space presentation.
+The Ultimate Field Trip is complete with a hands-on STEM lab with an instructor who is ready to help students experience a school day unlike any other.

 For a longer visit, check out Space Camp®, a two-, three- or six-day all-inclusive overnight program.
 With immersive, hands-on experiences, this program is designed to inspire the next generation of scientists, engineers and astronauts.
 It doesn’t get much better than this for providing students with real-world applications to what they have learned in the classroom.

 The U.S. Space & Rocket Center is so much more than just a museum.
 It’s a hands-on, real world display that brings into perspective the incredible talents that have made the U.S. a success in the field of space exploration.
 There truly is no better place to take STEM out of the books and into the hands of young minds.
-So don’t wait to plan your field trip to the U.S. Space & Rocket Center.
+Don’t wait to plan your field trip to the U.S. Space & Rocket Center.
 Be sure to check out the special information for groups to help make your visit a soaring success.